bfioritto/bethfioritto/_posts/2017-05-10-does-your-logo-matter.markdown

 <b>Before you spend so much as a dime on a logo, you should ask yourself what you hope it will do for your business.</b>

 So think about it.
 Do you need marketing materials?
 Want your business to look professional?
-Need to create marketing materials?
-My guess is that most of the things that come to mind involve <b>how you want your company to be perceived.</b>
+My guess is that most of the things that come to mind involve how you want your company to be perceived.

-Your logo is an investment, and like other investments you make in your business, you need to evaluate not just if it's a good or bad move, but when it makes sense to go for it.
-Even if something might be beneficial, you have to weigh it against your goals.
-Here are some things to think about:
+Your logo is an investment, like many others you make in your business.
+It's part of managing perceptions of your company.
+Think of it as a way to support other investments in this area.

-Have you invested time and resources into customer relationships—into building trust and integrity with customers?
+Things like investing time and resources into building relationships with customers and leads.

-When people recognize your logo, does it matter that the logo looks professional, like a company you're proud to run?
+Establishing a reputation for quality, integrity, etc.

-Would you feel like you had wasted your time if you took a gamble on a "cheap" option and got something beneath your standards?
+Establishing authority in your field.

-Do you want what people see to reflect the quality of product or serivce that you provide?
+Investing time and attention in an excellent customer experience.

-If you're doing these things, then an investment in a logo is a good idea.
-A logo is just one of many ways you invest in your business's success.
+These are all very real, but very intangible investments.
+A logo is an anchor for these things—a visual form that can embody all the abstractions in your customers' minds.
 So if it makes <i>sound business sense</i> to invest in how your company is perceived, then yes—your logo matters.